jpedroschmitz/jpedroschmitz/README.md

-# Hello, dev!
+**Hey, I'm João Pedro! 👋**

-I am a Software Developer working remotely for [GraphCMS](https://graphcms.com).
-Lately, I'm developing many projects with React and Next.js.
+I'm a Software Developer from Brazil 🇧🇷 working remotely for [GraphCMS](https://graphcms.com).
+Lately, I'm making a lot of projects with React and Next.js.
 I also love sharing knowledge and contributing to Open Source projects.

-If you would like to discuss these things, you can send me [an email](mailto:hey@joaopedro.dev) or send me a DM on [Twitter](https://twitter.com/jpedroschmitz) (the best way to talk with me).
-I'm looking forward to connecting with you. 👋🏻
+If you would like to discuss these things, you can send me [an email](mailto:hey@joaopedro.dev) or DM me on [Twitter](https://twitter.com/jpedroschmitz) (the best way to talk with me).
+I'm looking forward to connecting with you :)